What is a healthy food system?

 Regulations that determine the kinds of environmental analyses necessary to approve chemicals for agriculture, food safety, and pharmaceutical applications impose no real penalties or restrictions on chemicals that disrupt or destroy beneficial microbes associated with living systems or with the food we consume.
 Such microbes are important because they cycle nutrients, detoxify wastes, and defend against disease.

 In health, as in agriculture, regulations that dictate acceptable practices for healthcare are often biased towards products that eliminate both hazardous and beneficial microbes.
 While these regulations can reduce infectious disease, they also contribute to chronic disease by altering the structure and function of the human microbiome.
-Deregulating health care to allow natural and alternative care providers to play a larger role in preventive care would help consumers optimize their own disease risks.
+Deregulating health care to allow natural and alternative care providers a larger role in preventive care would help consumers optimize their own disease risks.

 It can be humbling to consider that, as a society, we have deliberately and methodically destroyed microbial communities which serve to build our soil, clean our environment, grow our crops, and maintain our health.
 Really, seriously, how can we be doing this to ourselves?

 To answer this question, we must look more closely at the regulations designed to influence choices individuals make.
 These include regulations that influence how people learn.
 This includes re-examining mainstream approaches to education.
-Afterall, education that works is a powerful development tool.
+After all, education that works is a powerful development tool.
 It offers ladders of opportunity to those who might otherwise live in poverty.
 But when public education fails, it becomes a tool of repression, control, and manipulation.
 Failed education actually creates the poverty it seeks to eliminate.
 Sadly, education fails too often.

-In a society where public education is mandatory and curriculum is standardized, entire generations of our youngest and most vulnerable receive information daily that promotes conformity, compliance, and dependence at the expense of innovation and creativity.
-These children are taught to accept and obey the rules.
-They are rewarded for compliance.
+public education is mandatory and curriculum is standardized, entire generations of our youngest and most vulnerable receive information daily that promotes

 Too often, children in public schools are taught to sit still, do as the teacher says, and prepare for employment that requires them to work for someone else.
-For more than a century, we have discouraged innovation and encouraged conformity by teaching our children that the “right” answer is the one that helps them pass the test and qualify for the job.
+For more than a century, we have discouraged innovation and encouraged conformity by teaching our children that the “right” answer is the one that helps them pass the test or qualify for the job.

 Rather than using public schools to build a labor force among students who are forced to attend, we should be using public education to build entrepreneurial skills among students who choose to learn.
 Graduates of such schools would be innovators.
 They would create new opportunities and stimulate change.
-By placing themselves in positions where make decisions rather than follow directions, students become life-long learners.
+By placing themselves in positions where they make decisions rather than follow directions, students become lifelong learners.
 They also become entrepreneurs.

 An explosion in entrepreneurship could benefit our food system at every scale.
 As new businesses (small businesses in particular) develop, opportunities for local and sustainable agriculture can improve.
 With more business opportunities, more individuals would accept the challenges of growing and processing food in natural ways, and more food services would be available to meet growing demands for locally grown, naturally processed foods.
-Such businesses would offer consumers healthier choices, and help change the mindsets that accept packaged, processed, nutrient-depleted foods as inevitable.
+Such businesses would offer consumers healthier choices and help change the mindsets that accept packaged, processed, nutrient-depleted foods as inevitable.

 Biodiversity in a healthy food system

 Regenerative agricultural practices that restore ecosystem services by promoting biodiversity and environmentally sound practices can help restore the entire food system foundations.
 This is because regenerative practices promote clean environments and healthy economies.
 Regenerative methods also support both large and small agriculture.
-Regenerative methods are safer for farm labor, and well suited to local markets.
+Regenerative methods are safer for farm labor and well-suited to local markets.
 Because regenerative methods require fewer amendments, they can lower production costs and (where available) reap carbon credits.
 This makes regenerative farming attractive to large corporate farmers as well.

 Free trade in a healthy food system

-Although carbon credits and other stimulus packages are thought to promote sustainability, the most regenerative systems will be based on free trade in consumer driven markets.
+Although carbon credits and other stimulus packages are thought to promote sustainability, the most regenerative systems will be based on free trade in consumer-driven markets.

 The relationship between a food system, the economy at large, and the governments that regulate economies can be illustrated with a pyramid that places the food system at the foundation.
-Commerce systems, including industries like transportation, communication, and manufacturing are in direct contact with the food system because they rely on the food system for human and natural resources that support their business industry.
+Commerce systems, including industries like transportation, communication, and manufacturing, are in direct contact with the food system because they rely on the food system for human and natural resources that support their business industry.
 For this reason, in an ideal free trade society, commerce that emphasizes restoration and regeneration will always be the most productive.
 Unfortunately, such “free trade” economies are scarce.
-This is because most governments impose regulations that bind the invisible hand guiding free markets, and direct the flow of goods and services towards those with the most political influence.
+This is because most governments impose regulations that bind the invisible hand guiding free markets and direct the flow of goods and services towards those with the most political influence.
 Since both markets and ecosystems are in constant flux, these relatively permanent regulations simply cannot work quickly enough to guide markets sustainably.

 Conclusions

 Food systems form the foundation of our economy at personal, local, national, and global scales.
-A process of diversification catalyzed by deregulation, appropriate education, free enterprise, and restoration of biodiversity would simultaneously:
+A process of diversification catalyzed by

 2) empower free markets by liberating education systems from the conformity, compliance, and dependence promoted by government overreach while fostering entrepreneurship with true free market policies.
 The combination of liberated citizens and liberated local markets would ignite the renaissance of small businesses that would support healthy food systems.

-This two-pronged approach of biological (microbiome based) and economic (people-based) diversification would rebuild food systems ethically and organically while restoring human and environmental health.
+This two-pronged approach of biological (microbiome-based) and economic (people-based) diversification would rebuild food systems ethically and organically while restoring human and environmental health.

 2 thoughts on “Restoring the Cornerstones of Healthy Food Systems”